Masteroduo/Arch_dotfiles/README.md

 # Sha's Dotfiles
-These are my dotfiles for my Arch Linux installation, feel free to use it on your system.
+These are my dotfiles for my Arch Linux installation, feel free to use it on your system and modify it according to yourneeds.

 ## Requirements: